restrellado/listening_and_speaking/pres_slides.md

 "One show in Amsterdam, I was so nervous I escaped out the fire exit.
 I've thrown up a couple of times.
 Once in Brussels, I projectile vomited on someone.” -Adele

-Practical Tips for Paying Down Fear
+How I Pay Down My Fear
 ========================================================

 - Read through my presentation slides multiple times